 Data Sources: COVID-19 Data provided by the Bureau of Infectious Disease and Laboratory Sciences; Tables and Figures created by the Office of Population Health.

-Note: all data are current as of 8:00am on the date at the top of the page.
-Due to lag in reporting by laboratories, counts for most recent dates are likely to be incomplete.
+Note: this data was last updated on Wednesday, 12/2/2020.
 This includes individuals who have had more than one molecular test.